MelodicXP/resty/README.md

 * Chooses a REST Method.
 * Clicks the “Go” button.
 * Application fetches data from the URL given, with the method specified.
+* Application stores the API request and returned data into state.
+  * Updates the list of previous API calls.
 * Displays the response headers and results separately.
   * Both headers and results should be “pretty printed” JSON.

 ### Technical Requirements/Note

-1. Refactor application methods to allow for browser side HTTP requests to be sent.

-     * Implementation should allow the user to set a url, method, and request body.

-2. Make sure all relevant request and response data is displayed to the User
+1. Replace any component state managements to use derived state from useReducer() with a reducer function and initial state.

+* \<App />: Use a reducer to store and manage all application state: loading, results, history.
+  * Add to history array in state after every api call
+    * method, url, results (json).

+* \<History />: Iterates the history array in state and shows the previous API calls.
+  * When one is clicked on, show the results in the results component.
+    * Note: the results component renders whatever is in state.

 ### Componenet Hierarchy and Application Architecture